Veterinary Medicine

 Credits 3.0

-This course is an introduction to diagnostic imaging.
+This course is an introduction to veterinary diagnostic imaging.
 Digital radiography, fluoroscopy, MRI, CT, and ultrasound will be discussed, along with the principles of interpreting images of each of these modalities in various species and disease conditions.

 VMEDG 1641: Veterinary Pathology I